 We knew the water was not consumable in Cuba, and heard the warnings about brushing your teeth with the water.

 Toward the end of our stay, I was on autopilot ( I guess ) and brushed my teeth with the water.

 We can't be sure if this was the entry point, it could have been some leftover fish, but "IT" was in me, which I will refer to as the "Cuban" from here on out.

-It started a day before we left.
+It all started a day before we left.
 I had a few chills during the night, then the blowout came the next morning after coffee.

-Really nasty, I sucked down an advil every morning for my head.
+I sucked down an advil every morning for my head.
 I woke up with headaches in the middle of the night too, the throbbing was incredible.

 I also bought a load (not a butt load), of garlic.
 I have read many studies about the health benefits of this vegetable bulb.
 If crushed or chewed, it turns out a compound called Allicin which has shown to help with bacterial infections as well as boosting the immune system.

 Here is some information about Allicin, if your so inclined.

 Here is another study on garlic, its anti-inflammatory effects and boosting the immune system, if your interested.
 Garlic Study

 I could have gone to the doctor, and I am not suggesting that anyone else avoid the doctor, but for me, since I didn't have a fever, I thought I could ride it out.